InitRunner

 Audit Trail

-InitRunner automatically logs every agent run to a local SQLite database.
-Audit records capture what happened, how much it cost, and whether it succeeded — giving you a complete history of agent behavior.
-For distributed tracing and deeper performance analysis, see Observability.
+InitRunner logs every agent run to a local SQLite database.
+Audit records capture what happened, how much it cost, and whether it succeeded, so you have a complete history of agent behavior.
+For distributed tracing and performance analysis, see Observability.

 What Gets Logged